uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Blast furnace slag, fly ash, and super plasticizer are not present in all observations.
 Table @tbl:seccompobstable shows that there are 209 observations without secondary components.
 Out of the secondary components, superplasticizer is the most prevalent with 651 total observations.
 However, superplasticizer has the least average mass in the concrete mix.
 There are no observations with both blast furnace slag and fly ash.

 The median age of concrete strength measurement is at 28 days.
-Typical concrete testing in the industry is made on the 28th day.
+Typical concrete testing in the industry is made on the 28<sup>th</sup> day.
 Some observations were measured after a year from casting.

 The mean age of concrete strength for the dataset is 35.8 MPa.
-The minimum and maximum concrete strength observed is 2.3 MPa and 82.6 MPa respectively.
+The minimum and maximum concrete strength observed are 2.3 MPa and 82.6 MPa, respectively.
 <div style="page-break-after: always;"></div>

 ### Correlation
-In this section, the general correlation between various variables has been examined.
+In this section, the general correlations between various variables have been examined.
 The purpose is to understand the how each variable affects each other and as well as to understand how each variable affects the compressive strength of concrete.

 ![
 Correlation plot of Water, Superplasticizer & Compressive Strength